mcamara/laravel-localization/README.md

 php artisan route:trans:clear
 ```

-To get a list routes for a given locale, use:
+To get a list of routes for a given locale, use:
 ```bash
 php artisan route:trans:list {locale}